 All of our income / expenditure is in our annual reports here.
 This also includes a breakdown of staff pay and what appeal money is spent on.
 Please note we can only provide figures for previous business years.

-Of all the donations we receive, around 5.9% (based on a five year rolling average) will be used to cover the wide-ranging costs relating to running the appeal (advertising, fundraising costs such as the telephone donations systems, monitoring and evaluation of how funds are spent) although we do try our best to get as much as possible for free.
-We only spend what we absolutely need to run a successful appeal and we try and keep this around the 5% mark if possible.
+Of all the donations we receive, around 7% (to October 2017 based on previous eight appeals) will be used to cover the wide-ranging costs relating to running an appeal (advertising, fundraising costs such as the telephone donations systems, monitoring and evaluation of how funds are spent) although we do try our best to get as much as possible for free.
+We only spend what we absolutely need to run a successful appeal and we try and keep this as low as possible.